StenPetrov/FaceShield/README.md

 *THIS SHIELD HAS NOT BEEN EVALUATED FOR EFFECTIVENESS BY ANY MEDICAL AUTHORITY* It does, however, have similar dimensions to many of the shields out there.

-Sheet plastic can be polystyrene or polycarbonate\*, 0.015" to 0.030"\* in thickness and 12" (300mm) square in size.
+Sheet plastic can be polystyrene or polycarbonate\*, 0.015" to 0.030"\* in thickness and 12" (30cm) square in size.
 Other materials and thicknesses may be usable.
 The sheet should comply nicely with the curved shape but not fold freely.
 PETG\* 3D-printed specialized screw can be replaced with rivets if a 3D printer is not available.
+1" (25mm) elastic band, about 12" (30cm) is used to keep the face shield tight, yet comfortable.

 Feel free to fork or contribute in any way.
 Feedback is welcome.